 Q: Why did you choose Micro Focus to help you with this migration process?

 A: For many of the City’s systems, the migration process was more or less straight forward, but the CAD system posed a greater challenge because we couldn’t afford any downtime with the system.
 The City of Inglewood receives between 250-300 emergency calls for service on a daily basis – more than all our neighboring cities combined.
 Even a short period of downtime could pose a significant risk to the safety of the City’s residents, and that simply wasn’t something we were willing to accept.
-For that reason, we turned to Micro Focus to help us with this migration.
+For that reason, we turned to Micro Focus to help us with this application migration.
 They migrated the entire application from DOS/VSE on the IBM mainframe to Micro Focus Virtual Mainframe Software on a Windows Server, which emulated the old system, in essence “tricking” the applications into thinking they were still running on a mainframe.
 They were able to accomplish this without any of the downtime that a more traditional migration would have caused.

 Q: How long did this migration ultimately take?